 In 2020, Kent joined Baker & O’Brien, Inc. in the firm’s Houston office.
 Kent brings an advanced, formal education along with 20 years of progressive career successes and innovation in the energy industry.
 In addition to his native language of English, Kent is conversational in Spanish and Turkish.

-Please note that part of this seminar has not been recorded.
+Please note that part of this seminar was not recorded.

 For any queries regarding the content of the seminar, please email email@example.com.